 Yikes!
 Nmap’s script returned some dangerous news.
 This machine is likely a good candidate for a serious investigation.
 This doesn’t mean that the machine is compromised and being used for horrible/terrible things but it should bring some concerns to the network/security teams.

-Nmap has the ability to be extremely selective and extremely quite.
-Most of what has been done so far has attempted to keep nmap’s network traffic moderately quiet however scanning a personally owned network in this fashion can be extremely time consuming.
+Nmap has the ability to be extremely selective and extremely quiet.
+Most of what has been done so far has attempted to keep nmap’s network traffic moderately quiet however scanning a personally owned network in this fashion can be extremely time-consuming.

 Nmap has the ability to do a much more aggressive scan that will often yield much of the same information but in one command instead of several.
 Let’s take a look at the output of an aggressive scan (Do note – an aggressive scan can set off intrusion detection/prevention systems!).